robmarshall/gatsby-gravityforms-component/README.md

 2. Import the component where you want to use it
 3. Grab the GraphQL data from the gatsby-source-gravityforms plugin and pass to component
 4. Set the form ID
+5. Add the Lambda function (scroll down a little)

 ```js
 import React from 'react'